navigation is too slow

 Afternoon: Free afternoon for independent explorations of Santa Fe.

 Dinner: This meal has been excluded from your program cost so that you can enjoy what you like or sample some of the local fare.
-Not to be confused with "Tex-Mex," New Mexico cuisine includes elements of bothe Native American and Spanish influences.
+Not to be confused with "Tex-Mex," New Mexico cuisine includes Native American and Spanish ingredients and techniques.
 Santa Fe is known for the breadth and depth of its culinary offerings.
 There are a number of fine restaurants within walking distance, including the hotel's own restaurant, Eloisa.
 The Group Leader will be happy to offer suggestions and directions.